 The Moldovan IT industry is one of the most dynamic sectors of the country’s economy and remains the priority area for development and expansion for the Moldovan government.

-Due to the government’s reforms and incentives, ICT exports have increased in the last five years by 89.6%.
-Around 80% of Moldova's ICT services are exported to the foreign countries, with two-thirds delivered to Western European and US enterprises.
+Due to the government’s reforms and incentives, ICT exports have increased by 89.6% in the last five years.
+Around 80% of Moldova's ICT services are exported to foreign countries, with two-thirds delivered to Western European and US enterprises.

-More than 33,500 specialists are involved in the IT sector with around 900 students graduating from Moldovan universities with degrees in computing or a related field every year.
+More than 37,000 specialists are involved in the IT sector, and around 900 students graduate from Moldovan universities with degrees in computing or a related field every year.

-The IT industry in Moldova is represented by 60 various vendors, including some midsize and large companies, that help businesses in e-commerce, IT, business and financial services with software development, QA, and other related requests.
+The IT industry in Moldova is represented by 66 vendors, including some midsize and large companies, that help businesses in ecommerce, IT, business, and financial services with software development, QA, and other related requests.

-According to Statista, the Moldovan ICT market value is expected to reach $40.1M in 2023.
-Emerging Europe forecasts that in the upcoming years, the revenue will grow at 7.39% CAGR, resulting in a market volume of $1.95B by 2027.
+Emerging Europe forecasts revenue will grow at a 7.39% CAGR in the upcoming years, resulting in a market volume of $1.95B by 2027.

 Slovakia

-The ICT sector in Slovakia employs over 114,000 tech professionals that constitutes around 5% of the country’s workforce.
-Every year, approximately 1,600 specialists graduate from Slovak universities with degrees in tech specializations.
+The ICT sector in Slovakia employs over 131,000 tech professionals, constituting around 5% of the country’s workforce.
+Approximately 1,600 specialists graduate from Slovak universities with degrees in tech specializations every year.

 The country’s technological potential attracted Volkswagen, Kia, and Siemens to set up their R&D centers in Slovakia.
-In addition, the number of software development companies in Slovakia industry has grown 3.8% per year in 2018 - 2023.
+In addition, the number of software development companies in Slovakia's industry has grown by 3.8% per year in 2018-2023.
+With its expanding tech sector and strategic location, Slovakia is increasingly becoming a destination for IT outsourcing to Eastern Europe.

 Keep reading: Software development destinations: Slovakia vs Ukraine